Alexpascual28/Alexpascual28/README.md

-# 👋 Hi there, I'm Alejandro Pascual San Román - aka [Alexpascual28](https://github.com/Alexpascual28)
+# 👋 Hi there, I'm Alex - aka [Alexpascual28](https://github.com/Alexpascual28)

 ### I'm a Software, Mechatronics, and Robotics Engineer from Spain, working at the University of York!

-- 🔭 I’m currently working on various robotics projects, involving everything from Computer Vision to complex robotics control algorithms.
+🔭 I’m currently working as a Robotics Laboratory Technician at the University of York, where I apply my skills in mechatronics and robotics to drive innovation and education in intelligent robotics systems.

+🎓 **Educational Background:**

+- BEng(Hon) First-Class Honours in Mechatronics and Robotics Engineering from the **University of Leeds**.

+👨‍💻 **Professional Experience includes:**

+- Lead **Robotics** Lab Technician at **University of York, UK**
+- Robotics **Software** Engineer at **LABMAN Automation**
+- Junior Software Developer at **ATLAS Live Timing**
+- Photogrammetry and **Mechatronics** Specialist at **Universidad Complutense de Madrid (UCM)** for **Museo Reina Sofía, Madrid**

+💼 **Key Skills**:

+- **Programming Languages**: Python, C, C++, C#, JavaScript, Matlab, Assembly, HTML, CSS, PHP.
+- **Frameworks and Tools**: OpenCV, Keras, Unity, MBED, Arduino, Raspberry Pi.
-- 🌱 I’m constantly learning and evolving in fields like Deep Learning, Reinforcement Learning, and advanced robotics systems.
+- **Areas of Interest**: Computer Vision, Human-Machine Interfacing, Deep Learning, Reinforcement Learning, Videogame Development.

-- 👯 I’m looking to collaborate on projects that focus on Human-Machine Interfaces and intelligent robotics solutions.
+👯 **I’m looking to collaborate on**:

-- 🥅 2024 Goals: Contribute more to Open Source projects and enhance real-world robotics applications.
+- Open source projects related to **robotics**, **AI**, or educational tools.
+- Innovative projects involving **Computer Vision** and **Machine Learning**.

-- ⚡ Fun fact: I love to dive into Videogame Development during my free time, building games in Unity.
+📈 Fun fact: I’m an avid fan of 3D printing and DIY electronics, often integrating these into my robotics projects for prototyping and testing new ideas.
+I also love to dive into Videogame Development during my free time, building games in Unity.

+Feel free to fork or star my repositories if you find something that interests you!

 ### Connect with me: